JMartinVZ3/research-stay-week-2/README.md

 ## Proof-of-concept Example
 The example that is requested each week can be found in the proof-of-concept.py python file.
-It is a small example on how NLP can be used to implement sentiment analysis using customer reviews."# research-stay-week-2" "# research-stay-week-2"
+It is a small example on how tokenization can be used to preprocess customer reviews."# research-stay-week-2" "# research-stay-week-2"